South Hampshire: Geography

 The region can be subdivided into two conurbations, one centred around Southampton and one around Portsmouth.
 Most of the area is in the Hampshire districts of Gosport, Fareham, Havant, Eastleigh, Portsmouth and Southampton.
 All of these districts have high population densities, with Portsmouth and Southampton being the most densely populated districts in England outside Greater London.
-Other parts of the area are in the Test Valley, East Hampshire, City of Winchester and New Forest districts all of which have comparatively lower population densities.
+Other parts of the area are in the Test Valley, East Hampshire, City of Winchester and New Forest districts, all of which have lower population densities.
 Small parts of the area are also in the West Sussex district of Chichester.

 Climate

 The climate is temperate oceanic, Cfb in the Köppen climate classification.

 Demography

 The following Built-up areas fall inside the South Hampshire metropolitan area have a combined population of 1,086,786.

 By council boundaries

 The following populations is those of council boundaries that are considered part of the South Hampshire conurbation.